 Are you craving three days with rad women in the Colorado backcountry on a hut-trip of your dreams?
 Look no further.

-Due to high demand, please head here to submit your pre-trip application.
+, where we will nourish ourselves with wholesome cooking, mindful practices and honest human connection.
+Due to high demand, please head HERE to submit your pre-trip application.
 This is not a confirmation of your registration.
 Once we receive your application, we will reach out and direct you to payment.
 Payment is required in full to confirm your spot.
 We take and review applications in the order we receive them – if the trip fills up, you will be placed on a waitlist!